kjaisingh/Forecasting-March-Madness/README.md

 The output for an input instance for this model is the probability that Team 1 wins.

-**NCAA 2019 Tournament Predictions:**
+**NCAA 2019 Tournament Predictions:** \
 <img src = "bracket.png"/>

-**Reflection on the Competition, the Model and the Results:**
+**Reflection on the Competition, the Model and the Results:** \
 With March Madness 2019 now over, I thought it would be a great time to reflect on my first time entering Google's competition, which saw entries from some of the leading universities and academic teams in the world.
 So, let's get to it.
 * In terms of its simplicity to implement, the model turned out to be decent.
 It predicted the right winner of each matchup that occurred in this tournament with an accuracy of about 75%, which isn't too bad.
 Better still, it was able to predict the correct winner of the entire tournament - the Virginia Cavaliers.
 This indicates that it did, to an extend, understand what was important in winning - in the case of Virginia, it seemed to be great defense and solid three-point shooting (which is probably why the model didn't even predict pre-tournament favourites Duke to make the finals).
 * The main flaw that I saw in the model was the fact that it did not take seedings into account.
 While the seeding would be the basis for most people's predictions in fixtures, as there tends to be a relatively strong correlation between the higher seed and the winning team, my model did not consider the seeding of the two teams in a matchup.
 This resulted in the model often making extremely risky predictions that were purely stats-based - I believe that the imposition of the seedings of the two teams will reduce the number of these risky predictions.
 The reason why it was difficult to incorporate seedings into the model was that the large majority of training data was from regular NCAA matches rather than the March Madness Championships.
 The large majority of teams playing in these NCAA matches, however, do not ever get assigned a seed - this is because they do not qualify for the Championships  itself.
 To get around this issue, I plan to utilize seedings in future predictive models with one slight tweak - I would assign a seeding of 16, which is the lowest possible seed in the Championships, to all teams that do not end up ever getting a seed.
 This indicates that they would be the weakest in the pool of teams if they qualified the Championships, which is valid given that they did not even make it.
 * Another shortcoming of the model, in my eyes, was that it didn't consider any of the previous matchups between the two teams considered.
 Head-to-head is usually a pretty good indicative of which team will win, since it is derived from experience.
 Adding this in future editions shouldn't be too difficult - it'll just require a data point that represents the yearly matchup details between two teams.
 * The project largely focused on the data side of the model, so little time was spent on optimizing the model.
 However, this is a clear distinguishing factor between average and great models.
 In order to improve on this next year, I would have to spend more time reading about about the latest advancements in the domain, and apply techniques that generate improvements which optimize the model.
-This may, however, require the implementation of a library like Tensorflow or PyTorch, given that Keras can be a little too high-level.
+This may, however, require the implementation of techniques from new research papers.

-Overall, it was a great learning experience working on this project, and I hope that the code helped other basketball-lovers try their hand at applying Machine Learning to the field.
-I hope to have a bigger, better and more accurate model next year!